PRP Hair Loss Replacement Des Moines

 Platelet-Rich Plasma and Hair Restoration at Des Moines Plastic Surgery™

-Dr. David Robbins uses platelet-rich plasma therapy (PRP) as a proactive treatment for patients experiencing thinning hair or as an adjunct to hair transplant procedures.
+Dr. David Robbins and the Des Moines Plastic Surgery team uses platelet-rich plasma therapy (PRP) as a proactive treatment for patients experiencing thinning hair or as an adjunct to hair transplant procedures.
 PRP has been utilized for years as a way to stimulate growth of new cells in a variety of applications.
 PRP has recently received a great deal of press as it relates to treatments to restore youthful appearance to your skin.
 For example, Dr. Robbins uses PRP with lasers and microneedling to expedite healing and for anti-aging and improvement in skin texture and tone.
 Dr. Robbins uses PRP with the PRP Facial, PRP FaceLift, and PRP Vaginal Rejuvenation.
 PRP is the body’s natural healing elixir and acts as a natural fertilizer that stimulates stem cells to grow and repair aged and damaged tissue.

 PRP as it relates to hair growth is an exciting new non-surgical option for patients who may benefit from stimulation of hair growth and preventing further loss.
 PRP hair restoration does not re-grow hair but uses your own blood products to increase hair thickness and stimulates existing hair follicles to grow and is best applied to small areas of thinning hair, receding hairlines, and loss of hair volume.
 PRP is not meant to replace FDA approved medications to prevent hair loss but may be used in addition to these medications or may be an option for those who wish to not take medications or have side effects from these medications.
 PRP will complement the effects of minoxidil and DHT blockers.
 PRP hair restoration is also a great option for those who are not candidates for surgery or who want to delay formal hair transplant surgery.
 PRP can also be used after Neograft hair transplant to improve graft survival and speed of growth as well as to help prevent ongoing hair loss.